apache/nuttx/configs/metro-m4/README.txt

     -#define BOARD_GCLK3_SOURCE  5  /* Select XOSC32K as GCLK3 source */
     +#define BOARD_GCLK3_SOURCE  4  /* Select OSCULP32K as GCLK3 source */

-    This gets past all clock and USART configuration, but then there is a hang in sam_lowputc().
-All of the USART3 registers are zero so the wait for data register empty (DRE) causes the hang.
-It appears that the SERCOM3 module is not properly enabled or not receiving clocking.
+    With that workaround, the port gets past all clock and USART configuration and, in fact, completely through OS initialization and aplication startup!
+The NSH shell runs and the NSH prompt is presented on the serial console at the correct baud.
+Serial input, however, is not received so there is still more to be done.

 Unlocking FLASH
 ===============